fylgja/stylelint-config/order/README.md

 <details><summary>Why is float part of the box group</summary>

-Float moves the box like position while flex and grid move the childeren.
+Float moves the box like position while flex and grid move the children.

 </details>